anuragkumar1903/Laila-Adv-/optional/README.md

 3. Set `N8N_ENABLED=true` in your environment
 4. Set `N8N_WEBHOOK_URL=http://localhost:5678/webhook/laila` (default)

-Laila will then send fire-and-forget events to n8n on task completion and validation failures.
+Laila(Adv) will then send fire-and-forget events to n8n on task completion and validation failures.
 If n8n is down, nothing breaks.

 ## Enabling without Docker